Erikson900/Devops_Seminar/multistage_build/README.md

 NOTE:

-- you must creat a local network on wich the test will run
+- you must create a local network on which the test will run

     $ docker network create (custom name)